 8. They can reach stuff and open doors.

 All toddlers, no matter their size, share one sharply honed skill: getting into stuff they’re not supposed to get into.
 But it becomes a bit more difficult to keep things out of reach when your huge kid can reach mostly everything.
 Even “out of the way” drawers and doors are no match for your vertically endowed child.
 And that goes double if they’re hefty enough to push furniture over to use as a step stool.

 9. It’s hard to find clothes that actually fit.

 The majority of toddler clothing is made for standard-sized toddlers, not toddlers with giraffe legs and ape arms.
 By the time you find pants long enough to not classify as capris, the waist is much too big.
 Sleeve coverage is an issue.
 And it’s so sad when all your baby wants is a character T-shirt from his favorite toddler TV show, but they don’t make them in “big kid” sizes.
 We won’t even discuss how quickly they outgrow things.
 Ugh.

 10. Public meltdowns are extra embarrassing.

 Dealing with a cranky toddler’s tantrum in public is hard enough.
-But when your particular kid happens to look like he belongs in an elementary school, you get maximum side-eye from onlookers.
+But when your particular kid happens to look like he belongs in an elementary school, you catch an unprecedented level of scathing side-eye from onlookers.
 It kinda makes you want to get a “Just A Big Toddler” T-shirt printed up.